Plant-based Meat: The Trends, Players and Consumers in China’s Huge Meat Market

 Traditional vegetarian food manufacturer Whole Perfect Food launched low-fat mini sausages for the fitness crowd.

 Insights into plant protein consumer groups

 People with high education and income levels are the largest consumer group for alternative proteins followed by Gen Z. Consumers in first tier cities are leading the way but growing consumption power among consumers in lower tier cities also means that this group is one to watch for the future.

 So who are plant protein’s main consumers?

 This group loves trends and quickly accepts new things.
 They’re looking for new flavors and gravitate to innovative packaging design.
 They’re also willing to spend more money on these kinds of products.
-For example, the Tmall Innovation Center helped Diners Legend (膳客传奇) quickly create new alternative protein snacks based on market research and hard data.
+For example, the Tmall Innovation Center helped Diners Legend (膳客传奇) quickly create new alternative protein snacks based on Chinese market research and hard data.

 New flavors and new plant protein products are more popular among young people.
 The combination of alternative protein and Chinese cuisine, such as plant meat in dumplings, is very popular with this group and new flavors like mustard curry and lemon pepper have become hugely popular.

 Women in higher tier cities make up nearly 70% of this group.
 These consumers are into health, sports and fitness and they prioritize low fat, high protein food in their daily diet.
 The most popular of these products is vegetable meat with the flavor and texture of beef.
 The consumption of low-fat, high-protein products is increasing year by year and is significantly higher than that of plant meat products overall.

 Consumption of plant meat is much higher among the affluent and they’re willing to pay for high quality food.
 They prefer fresh, ready to cook products and seafood.
 They also consume more imported foods.
 Eating meat used to be a sign of affluence but this is changing in top tier cities and eating meat replacements is seen as a sign of sophistication.